The Principia

-The Principia is an educational institution for Christian Scientists located on two campuses in the St. Louis, Missouri metropolitan area of the United States.
+The Principia is an educational institution historically affiliated with Christian Science.
+It is located on two campuses in the St. Louis, Missouri metropolitan area of the United States.
 Principia School, located in Town and Country, West St. Louis County, serves students from early childhood through high school, and Principia College, located about thirty miles away, is on the bluffs overlooking the Mississippi River in Elsah, Illinois.

 History

 Founded by Mary Kimball Morgan, Principia School was officially opened in 1898 in St. Louis.
 By 1906, Principia had graduated its first high school class and in 1912, the Junior College was added, becoming one of the first such colleges in America.
 The year 1917 marked the first graduation ceremony of alumni from the Junior College.
 In 1934 Principia College awarded its first bachelor's degrees.
 Principia College students moved to Elsah, Illinois, in February, 1935.
 Principia School later moved to its current location in the St. Louis suburb of Town and Country, Missouri in 1959.